kean/Nuke/README.md

 - [Auto retry on failures](https://github.com/kean/RxNuke#auto-retry)
 - And [more...](https://github.com/kean/RxNuke#use-cases)

-To give you a taste of what you can do with this extension, here is how easy it is to load the low resolution image first and then switch to high resolution:
+To get a taste of what you can do with this extension, take a look at how easy it is to load the low resolution image first and then switch to high resolution:

 ```swift
 let pipeline = ImagePipeline.shared